openharmony/docs/en/application-dev/reference/apis/js-apis-dataAbilityHelper.md

 });
 ```

-### denormalizeUri
+## DataAbilityHelper.denormalizeUri

 denormalizeUri(uri: string, callback: AsyncCallback\<string>): void

 Converts a normalized URI generated by **DataAbilityHelper.normalizeUri(uri: string, callback: AsyncCallback\<string>)** to a denormalized one.
-This method uses a callback to return the result.
+This API uses an asynchronous callback to return the result.

-**System capabilities**

-SystemCapability.Ability.AbilityRuntime.FAModel
+**System capability**: SystemCapability.Ability.AbilityRuntime.FAModel

 **Parameters**